hashicorp/consul/plugin/rewrite/README.md

    * `type` - the type field of the request will be rewritten.
 FROM/TO must be a DNS record type (`A`, `MX`, etc);
 e.g., to rewrite ANY queries to HINFO, use `rewrite type ANY HINFO`.
    * `class` - the class of the message will be rewritten.
 FROM/TO must be a DNS class type (`IN`, `CH`, or `HS`) e.g., to rewrite CH queries to IN use `rewrite class CH IN`.
-   * `name` - the query name in the _request_ is rewritten; by default this is a full match of the name, e.g., `rewrite name miek.nl example.org`.
+   * `name` - the query name in the _request_ is rewritten; by default this is a full match of the name, e.g., `rewrite name example.net example.org`.
 Other match types are supported, see the **Name Field Rewrites** section below.
    * `answer name` - the query name in the _response_ is rewritten.
 This option has special restrictions and requirements, in particular it must always combined with a `name` rewrite.
 See below in the **Response Rewrites** section.
    *  `edns0` - an EDNS0 option can be appended to the request as described below in the **EDNS0 Options** section.